pervejislam2404/e-shop/README.md

 - User will get especial discount.
 - You will get 24 hours support session.
 - Fully responsive website.
+- To get admin role use email admin@admin.com and pass 123456

 ## This is a cloths, beauty, furniture, shoes products related website,you will can find different kind product here,Get the attractive discount.